 We have instituted a number of procedural changes related to protecting the health and safety of our employees in response to the COVID-19 pandemic.
-During the second quarter of 2020 our office was closed and we converted to telework for all employees and put all non-essential travel on hold.
+During the third quarter of 2020 our office remained closed and our employees worked remotely.
+In addition, all non-essential travel remained on hold.
 We have encouraged our employees to interact with each other and vendors through audio and video conferencing.
-Recently, as restrictions on businesses have relaxed, we have partially re-opened our office allowing, but not requiring, employees to return to the office two days per week, subject to additional distancing and cleaning requirements.
-We did not incur significant additional expenses during the second quarter of 2020 related to these changes, nor do we expect to incur significant additional expenses going forward.
-We expect to continue to restrict non-essential travel for the foreseeable future.
+We did not incur significant additional expenses during the third quarter of 2020 related to these changes, nor do we expect to incur significant additional expenses going forward.
+We expect to continue to work remotely and restrict non-essential travel for the foreseeable future.